lxy270/MoSim_lxy/README.md

 2. Navigate to the following directory where `dm_control` is installed (based on your environment):

 3. Replace the contents of this `suite/` folder with the unzipped files.
-👉 *It's recommended to back up the original folder before replacing.*

 ---